|DURATION: 8 days

 Hiking time: hiking time only is mentioned on each day (not including stops for pictures, picnics, breaks etc.); these are based on an average hiker’s speed of 4-5km/hr on flat terrain, additional 30min for each 300m elevation gain, and a backpack weighing not more than 10-15% of your body weight.
 Still this varies a lot on the terrain and hiking experience of each client.

-Price: 695 € per person in twin/dbl room (1 night in a dorm in the mountain hut)
+Price: 940 € per person in twin/dbl room in (1 night in a dorm in the mountain hut) (based on min 4 full-paying clients)

-The price includes: transfers from/to Sofia Airport (on first/last tour date only) and all ground transfers as per program; accommodation and meals as mentioned above; English-speaking mountain guide; lift tickets; VAT and all local charges.
+The price includes: transfers from/to Sofia Airport (on first/last tour date only) and all ground transfers as per program ;accommodation in mountain hut in a dorm with shared facilities (Day 2) and family-run pensions/3* hotels (rest days) in en-suite rooms on half board (breakfast & supper included); English-speaking mountain guide; lift tickets; VAT and all local charges.

 The price does not include: museum entrance fees; other meals and drinks; tourist maps (can be requested in advance when booking the tour); tips; medical insurance; alcoholic drinks; personal expenses.